dankamongmen/notcurses/README.md

 // will duplicate all content, and will start with the same rendering state.
 // The new plane will be immediately above the old one on the z axis. struct ncplane* ncplane_dup(struct ncplane* n, void* opaque);

-// Destroy the specified ncplane.
-None of its contents will be visible after
-// the next call to notcurses_render().
-It is an error to attempt to destroy
-// the standard plane.
-int ncplane_destroy(struct ncplane* ncp);

 // Erase every cell in the ncplane, resetting all attributes to normal, all
 // colors to the default color, and all cells to undrawn.
 All cells associated